 New Zealand hops, ripening in sunny Nelson

 The female flowers - or 'cones' - on hop vines are rich in terpenoid essential oils and terpenophenolic resins.
-These 'alpha acids' give hops their characteristic bitter flavour.
-Hops with a higher percentage alpha acid content will contribute more bitterness than a lower alpha acid hop when using the same amount of hops.
+These compounds give hops their characteristic bitter flavour, and also impart a wide range of distinctive aromas.

-The total alpha and beta acids (such as cohumulone, adhumulone, colupulone and adlupulone), moisture, Hop Storage Index, and oil content varies between varieties and within specific varieties (depending on factors such as seasonal growing conditions, drying methods, and the point at which the hops are harvested.)
+The alpha and beta acids (such as cohumulone, adhumulone, colupulone and adlupulone), moisture, Hop Storage Index, and oil content varies between varieties and within specific varieties (depending on factors such as seasonal growing conditions, drying methods, and the point at which the hops are harvested.)